G0urmetD/VulnSearch/README.md

 ```

 # Automation
-To automate the database update process, just you a cronjob and a small shell script.
+To automate the database update process, just use a cronjob and a small shell script.
 And do not forget to make the script executable.

 ```shell
 #!/bin/bash